Asian Doll: Early life

 Allen was born on December 7, 1996, to LaKeithia Lewis and Michael Allen, and was the second daughter of four children.
-Raised in the south side of Dallas in an area known as Park Row, Allen's early life was dealt with instability; from poverty and her father being in and out of prison.
+Raised in the south side of Dallas in an area known as Park Row, Allen's family struggled with poverty and her father was in and out of prison.
 Allen had her first run-in with the law when she was 12 years old.
 Allen attended Skyline High School and dropped out in the 12th grade.

 Career

+Career beginnings

-Her music career began with the release of Da Rise of Barbie Doll Gang Empire on December 16, 2015 and media-influenced social "beefs" have contributed to greater attention.
-Other projects include Drippin in Glo (2016), Project Princess Vol. 1 (2016), OuttaSpace (2017), Kill Bill, Vol. 1 (2017) Doll SZN, So Icy Princess (2018) her eighth mixtape release UNFUCCWITABLE (May 3, 2019).
-She released Doll SZN Reloaded on April 8, 2020.
-Allen is a company owner.
+Her music career began with the release of Da Rise of Barbie Doll Gang Empire on December 16, 2015 and the attention from black owned social media blogs.
+Other projects include Drippin in Glo (2016), Project Princess Vol. 1 (2016), OuttaSpace (2017), Kill Bill, Vol. 1 (2017), and Doll SZN (2018).

+On June 13, 2018, Allen became the first female artist signed to Gucci Mane's 1017 Eskimo Records.
+Her first project with 1017 was So Icy Princess (2018).
+In 2019, Allen went on to release her eighth and ninth mixtapes, UNFUCCWITABLE and Fight Night.

+In January 2020, Allen left her contract with 1017.
+On April 8, 2020, Allen released Doll SZN Reloaded, her first independently released project since signing with 1017.
+Allen became a company owner.

+2022–2023: Let's Do a Drill and Let's Do a Drill 2

+On July 22, 2022, Asian Doll released her album Let's Do a Drill.
+The 20-track project brings in features from fellow drill rappers Bandmanrill, 2rare, Dsturdy, TaTa, Iffy Foreign, Big TG, YBC Frizzy, EBK Dada, Dougie B, Shani Boni, Mula Gzz, Ivorian Doll, Kyle Richh, Jenn Carter, Miah Kenzo, Sosa Geek, Velly Osama, and Bory3000.
+Asian Doll also collaborated with fellow Texas-born rapper Tay Money on Down South.

+On November 7, 2022, Asian Doll released the single Come Outside prior to releasing her tenth mixtape.
+The mixtape, Let's Do a Drill 2 was released on February 24, 2023.
+Also known as, Let's Do a Drill 2: Solo Edition, the project contains features on only one of its 12 tracks.

+Television

+She was cast in the Zeus Network reality show, Baddies season 5 (Baddies Caribbean).